garnertb/suite-qgis-plugin/doc/source/manual/gui.rst

 - Dragging a GeoServer layer item onto the *GeoWebCache layers* item of the same catalog.
 It will add the corresponding cached layer for the dragged layer.
 - Dragging a QGIS layer into a PostGIS connection or schema item.
 It will import the layer into the corresponding PostGIS database.
 The import dialog is shown before importing.
 - Draggin a PostGIS table item into a GeoServer catalog or workspace item.
 It will publish a new layer based on that table, using the item workspace or the default workspace in case of dropping onto a catalog item
-- Draggin a layer into a GeoGit repository will cause the layer to be imported and commited.
-If it is drop on the working tree item if the repository, it will be only iported, but not commited.

 Multiple elements can be selected and dragged, as long as they are of the same type.